-These type of injuries can vary from mild sprains and strains to micro-tears of the fibers of the muscle and tendons.
-Whiplash is a form of soft-tissue injury, but you can also injure your back, shoulders and even arms during a car accident.
+These types of injuries can vary from mild sprains and strains to micro-tears of the fibers of the muscle and tendons.
+Whiplash is a form of soft-tissue injury, but you can also injure your back, shoulders, and even arms during a car accident.

 Soft tissue damage is hard to diagnose because it sometimes doesn’t show in x-rays or other machinery.
 At our clinic, we look not only at the results of tests but also at your symptoms and levels of pain and discomfort to diagnose a soft tissue injury and help you find the best treatment option for it.